Rail transport in Syria: Extension proposals

+The restoration of the rail link with Iraq (Iraqi Republic Railways) and the proposal to extend the railway from Al-Qa'im in Iraq through Abu Kamal in Syria to Homs for a total distance of 270 kilometers and thence to Tartus are as of 2022 under discussion.

 Operations

 The network is designed wholly around diesel-electric traction.
-For operational purposes CFS is divided into three regions: Central, Eastern and Northern.
-At the end of 2004 CFS employed around 12,400 staff.

 The system has a low level capacity, with top speed usually limited.
-A 30 km section of the Damascus - Aleppo line was designed for speeds reaching 120 km/h, but most of the track has a limit of 110 km/h.
-Most tracks of the CFS are limited to 80 km/h.
+A 30 km section of the Damascus–Aleppo line was designed for speeds reaching 120 km/h, but most of the track has a limit of 110 km/h.
+Most tracks of Syrian Railways are limited to 80 km/h.
 Operational train speed is also limited by a lack of interlocked signalling, with most of the system operating by informal signalling.
 The Damascus al-Hijaz railway station, which lies in the city centre, is no longer operational, and the railway connections with other cities depart from the suburban station of Qadam.

 The result is that most passenger traffic has moved to air-conditioned coaches, and freight traffic dominates the operational trackage.
-The 2005 introduction of South Korean-built DMUs, where drivers were trained using a simulator, on the Damascus - Aleppo route, and the high traffic Aleppo - Latakia route where intermediate stations are bypassed, resulted in higher usage and occupancy levels.
+The 2005 introduction of South Korean-built DMUs, where drivers were trained using a simulator, on the Damascus–Aleppo route, and the high traffic Aleppo–Latakia route where intermediate stations are bypassed, resulted in higher usage and occupancy levels.

-The only remaining section of narrow gauge line, running from a point on the outskirts of Damascus into Jordan, is operated by Hedjaz Jordan Railway.
+The only remaining section of narrow-gauge line, running from a point on the outskirts of Damascus into Jordan, is operated by Hedjaz Jordan Railway.